ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-15-my-first-days-in-africa.md

 Others transported a fridge and bicycles without any rack on the roof of their car.
 Their roof seemed about to  collapse under all the weight. :sweat_smile:

 I had a very welcoming impression of the people I got in touch with at rest stops.
 They usually greeted me with "Welcome!
 How do you like Morocco?" and were always up for some small talk.
-Except for the rainy weather, I really liked it in Morocco so far. :+1:
+Except for the rainy weather, I really liked Morocco so far. :+1:

 ## Ending my weekend in Oualidia